Databus API

-An API server (built with RAILS) that acts as a gateway between the outside world and the Artsdata Triplestore.
+An API that acts as a gateway between the outside world and the Artsdata Triplestore.

 Artsdata Databus Service